-Winter Quarter 2018Enrico Fermi’s CP-1 and the Atomic Scientists’ Movement
+Winter Quarter 2018Fermi, CP-1, and the Atomic Scientists’ Movement

 December 2, 2017 marks the 75th anniversary of the Enrico

-Fermi/CP-1 nuclear pile experiment beneath the West Stands of Stagg Field.
-The operation of this first operating nuclear
+Fermi/CP-1 nuclear pile experiment beneath the West Stands of Stagg Field at the University of Chicago.
+The construction of this first controlled, operating nuclear

 programs include the Physical Sciences Division, Department of Physics, Argonne

 National Laboratory, the Museum of Science and Industry, and The Bulletin of the Atomic Scientists.

 War, Trauma, Memory

 This exhibition explores how those who have been part of modern war

 or contemporary terrorism represent their experiences and why